Black-faced woodswallow: Association with other bird species

 On the Cape York Peninsula, the black-faced woodswallows associate with golden-shouldered parrots and finches, which has important consequences for the endangered parrots.
 The woodswallow nesting sites occur closer to more open areas, on gravel slopes and glimmer grass flats.
 The adults frequently feed on insects on the ground, but are also efficient at defending their territory against predators, which is also beneficial for parrots feeding nearby.
 However, woodswallows numbers have declined since 1993 in Cape York Peninsula.
 This loss has been attributed to vegetation thickening as a result of inappropriate fire regimes, which has contributed to increased predation of the golden-shouldered parrot.

-Fire management
+Status

 Although the current conservation status of black-faced woodswallow is least concern, there have been significant regional declines, particularly on the Cape York Peninsula.
 These losses are thought to be due to vegetation thickening.
 However, a recent change in fire management, specifically storm-burning, has resulted in a cessation of woodswallow decline.
 Storm-burning has produced a more open vegetation structure, which is beneficial for insect feeding and nesting by the woodswallows.